Click on a letter above to view the list of gems.

 Parisite-001

-An extremely rare gem from Muzo, Columbia.
+An extremely rare gem from Muzo, Colombia.
 This gem is especially bright since most Parisite crystals are dark brown.

 I love Sarah